 On arriving into The Rainbow Ice Cream Shop, you’ll notice a wall full of thank you notes and drawings from happy customers and kiddos.
 This is definitely not a chain, and the owners’ warmth and hospitality is unrivaled among ice cream shops in Melbourne.

-The toffee and coffee flavors perfectly complemented each other, and of course I upgraded for the hard chocolate shell topped with free pink sprinkles.
+The toffee and coffee flavors perfectly complemented each other.
+I upgraded for the hard chocolate shell topped with free pink sprinkles, and think you should, too!

 If you’re weekend-ing with your favorite pup, be sure to bring them along.
 The Rainbow Ice Cream Shops offers an ice cream on the house for your furry friend!